See You Again: Synopsis

 The video begins with a shot of a cliff top at sunset, followed by Khalifa walking down a highway road.
 Puth is then shown singing the chorus whilst sitting at, and playing, a piano located between two cars.
 Khalifa's rap verses and Puth singing the second chorus and bridge are interspersed with footage from Furious 7.
 After the bridge, the final movie scene shows Dominic Toretto (Vin Diesel) and Brian O'Conner (Cody Walker, filling in for his brother, Paul) driving together, pulled over in their cars and smiling at each other one last time before driving away on separate roads into the sunset.
 After the camera pans up into the sky, the screen turns white, the words "For Paul" appear on screen and the video ends.

 Reception

 The video was the most viewed video on YouTube from July 10, 2017, when it surpassed "Gangnam Style" by Psy, to August 4 of that year, when it was surpassed by "Despacito" by Luis Fonsi featuring Daddy Yankee.
+At 25 days, this is the shortest reign for this title since 2008.
 The video was nominated for Best Hip-Hop Video and Best Collaboration at the 2015 MTV Video Music Awards, but lost both.
 On August 27, 2016, the music video surpassed "Gangnam Style" as YouTube's most liked video of all time, after "Gangnam Style" held the record for almost 4 years.